YunxinLi/LingCloud/README.md

 ## :fire: News

+[07.09] Please see a new LMEye version, The dynamically updated test address is https://55bda3c7e7992c730b.gradio.live.
+It supports: Single-round Q&A without input images; Single-round Q&A for images; Chinese command input + English output; English command input + English output.

 [07.02] We release a new verision LMEye-IPN-FlanT5-xl.
 Please follow [here](https://github.com/YunxinLi/LingCloud/tree/main/LMEye) to RUN it.
 Its performances on perceptual and cognitive evaluation surpass mostly MLLMs.
 Evaluation results are presented [here](https://github.com/YunxinLi/LingCloud/tree/main/LMEye).